What is there to do?

 Somerset is a boredom-free zone

-A short walk from the hut, on the hilltop behind you.
+A short walk from The Old Milking Parlour, on the hilltop behind you.
 It’s an Iron Age hill fort that’s 950ft above sea level.
 The Somerset Levels, at the foot of the hill, are marginally below sea level, so the views south and west are spectacular – they include Glastonbury Tor, the Quantock Hills, Brent Knoll and the Bristol Channel beyond.
 The views to the north and east are pretty special too.
 That’s because it was a boundary fort between the Romano-British Celts and West Saxons during the period 577- 652 AD, and they needed to see who was coming their way along the two Roman roads, one heading east-west and the other north-south, that intersect nearby (the former runs within a few hundred yards of the ramparts).

 England’s smallest cathedral city is just five miles away.
 The name derives from the three wells dedicated to St Andrew, one is in the Market Place where an outdoor market takes place on Wednesdays and Saturdays (it was first established in 1136 AD!), and two are on the grounds of the moated Bishop’s Palace and the magnificent Wells Cathedral.